top of page

 There is a stunning and an uncommon hereditary mutation of the Cairns Birdwing butterfly, where a sole abnormal female butterfly will produce less than 40 unusual offspring.

-The female offspring will have a paler body in place of darkness, and the male offspring will have the golden color body in place of green.
+The female offspring will have a paler body in place of darker, and the male offspring will have the golden color body in place of green.

 Avg.
 Body Length: max.
 7.6 cm / 3 "